The Ongoing Battle Rages On…

 - Winds can build up soil and topdressing materials into the lips of the infield skin.
 These lips will drastically affect the drainage of water off of your infield skin so be sure to regularly clean out all lips (see our Groundskeeper U module on Lip Management).

 - Make sure the surface of the skin is smooth and level.
-Fall is one of the best times to re-level your infield skin so there are no low spots in the skin which will collect water.
-This exercise best prepares your field(s) for rapid water removal in the spring.
+Fall can be a great time to re-level your infield skin so there are no low spots in the skin which will collect water.
+This exercise best prepares your field for rapid water removal.